sanalavaishnavi09/sanalavaishnavi09/README.md

 ## 🚀 Projects

 ### 🗳️ Decentralized Voting System using Blockchain (2024)
 A secure voting platform built with **Ethereum Smart Contracts** to ensure transparency and trust in elections.

-### 🎭 Sentiment Analysis of Restaurant Reviews (2023)
-Developed an **AI system with 85% accuracy** to analyze customer feedback and classify reviews as positive/negative.

 ### 🎙️ Jarvis AI Voice Assistant (2021)
 Created a **Windows-based AI assistant** for automation tasks like browsing, searching, and system operations.